Papua New Guinea national cricket team: ODI and T20I status

 Papua New Guinea finished 4th in the final qualifying tournament for the 2015 ICC Cricket World Cup, in New Zealand in 2014.
 While missing out on qualification for the World Cup, their final position allowed them to gain One Day International (ODI) status for the first time.
 By having ODI status, the International Cricket Council (ICC) also granted Papua New Guinea Twenty20 International (T20I) status.

 The team played their first ODI match in a two-match series against Hong Kong in Australia in November 2014.

 They won the first by 4 wickets, the second by 3 wickets.
 As on date (November-2016), they are the only country that has won its first two ODIs.

 Papua New Guinea's first scheduled T20I match was against Hong Kong on 13 July 2015 at the 2015 ICC World Twenty20 Qualifier.
 However the match was abandoned without a ball bowled due to rain, with no toss taking place.
 They played their first full match two days later, against Ireland, beating them by 2 wickets.
 With their victory against Nepal on 17 July, they became the first team to qualify for the play-off section of the tournament.

+In April 2018, the ICC decided to grant full Twenty20 International (T20I) status to all its members.
+Therefore, all Twenty20 matches played between Papua New Guinea and other ICC members since 1 January 2019 have the full T20I status.

 Papua New Guinea crashed out early from the race of qualification for the 2016 ICC World Twenty20 slated to be held in India.
 They finished eighth during the ICC World Twenty20 Qualifier in Ireland and Scotland.

 In September 2017, then team coach Jason Gillespie suggested that Papua New Guinea should be added to the Australian domestic limited-overs cricket tournament.

-Papua New Guinea has qualified for 2021 ICC Men's T20 World Cup to be held in India.
+Papua New Guinea qualified for 2021 ICC Men's T20 World Cup to be held in India.

-On the 30th of March 2021, it was announced that Carl Sandri was appointed as the new national coach and high performance manager for all three national squads and will oversee the high performance department and the development of talent in PNG.
+On the 30th of March 2021, it was announced that Carl Sandri was to be the new national coach and high performance manager for all three national squads and will oversee the high performance department and the development of talent in PNG.

+Papua New Guinea won the 2022–23 ICC Men's T20 World Cup East Asia-Pacific Qualifier, defeating the Japan national cricket team in the final.
+Subsequently, Papua New Guinea qualified for the 2024 ICC Men's T20 World Cup that was co-hosted by the United States and the West Indies.
+They were drawn in group C, along with Uganda, New Zealand, Afghanistan and West Indies.
+They crashed out after losing every game, ending the tournament with a net run rate of -1.268.